Distance: 49-mile lollipop

 At the end of the ridge, you come to a sloppy T where the road to the R (unsigned, I think) is Tin Barn Rd., which is also in Bestrides.
 The road to the L is signed “Hauser Bridge Road.”
 Go L and plummet down a vicious 12-20% pitch with a rough surface to a steel bridge over a creek.
 This descent is zero fun, so ride it just to survive—on one wet Levi’s ride they helicoptered out a few people who went off the road into the crevasse below, and subsequent riders were required to dismount and walk down the hill and across the bridge.
 The road is covered with painted “SLOW!” signs to remind you.

 On the other side of the creek the road turns up, as roads after bridges must, and you climb at a consistent 10% for 1.5 miles.
 When you see the cow on the sign, the hard work is over—you now roll up and down, mostly up, for several miles.
 From here on the road is clearly signed (you’re going to Cazadero, not Jenner, remember).
 You’ll ride past Timber Cove Rd. (there’s even a stop sign) and later Fort Ross Rd., both entering from the R. At the next fork go L, onto what is also called Fort Ross Rd. (clearly signed).
 At this point, 33 miles into the ride, you’re thinking, “OK, I climbed a ton up to King’s Ridge, descended to Hauser Bridge, climbed it all back, then rode 10 miles, mostly up, to here.
 So when do I get all that elevation gain back?”
 Answer: right now.
 Fort Ross Rd. is 10 miles consisting of a long descent, a short climb or two, and a long descent back to King’s Ridge Rd. just north of Cazadero.
-It is, in places, the prettiest scenery on the ride, and the descending would be an absolute hoot, a candidate for our Best Of the Best descents list, except the road surface is often wretched.
-Some of the potholes are truly dangerous, with nasty, sharp edges.
-But, if you make like a mountain biker and pick your route through the obstacles, there is fun to be had here.
+It is, in places, the prettiest scenery on the ride, and, thanks to recent resurfacing, the descending is an absolute hoot, a candidate for our Best Of the Best descents list.

 Go R. on King’s Ridge, buy an ice cream bar and sit on the Cazadero general store’s porch for a bit to contemplate what you’ve accomplished, then ride the effortless descent to your car.
 Now go casually mention to your riding buddies, “Dudes, did King’s Ridge last weekend…”